khanhx/khanhx/README.md

 ## **👋 Hi there**

-I’m a solution-oriented developer, a lifelong learner, and an adventurer with 6-year experience in the software industry.
+I'm a solution-oriented developer, lifelong learner, and adventurer with 6+ years of experience in the software industry.

-*"We can't truly solve a problem until we're able to see it thoroughly"* – That’s my favorite quote.
-I've had some projects in my career where I've created successful software that helps people solve their real-life problems.
-It feels great knowing you can bring positive impacts to people around with your codes :)
+*"We can't truly solve a problem until we're able to see it thoroughly"* – This philosophy has guided me through creating impactful software solutions that solve real-world problems.
+It's incredibly rewarding to see how my code can positively impact people's lives.

-Through my career for all these years, I have been working on creating software solutions, designing and leading teams and development.
-Most of my experience is in SaaS (Messaging automation, Virtual office) and block chain industries (payments, card bank, digital wallets and banking integrations).
+Throughout my career, I've focused on creating software solutions, designing systems, and leading development teams.
+My expertise lies in SaaS applications (Messaging automation, Virtual office) and blockchain technologies (payments, card banking, digital wallets, and banking integrations).

 ## **🤘 Reach out to me**
 🙌 Let's get in touch through my social media accounts: